 And yet, today the closure of ticket offices is being billed as something which tube workers should have been expecting all along – despite the fact that the Mayor had been saying the opposite for a number of years.

 Three quarters (77 per cent) of RMT members who voted in the ballot backed strike action, whereas Boris Johnson won the 2012 Mayoral election with 55 per cent of the vote – and many who voted for the Mayor did so under the impression that he would not close London Underground ticket offices.

 If nothing else, the Mayor’s giant u-turn is certainly more newsworthy than pictures of Bob Crow sunning himself in Rio de Janeiro.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.